Georg David Hardegg

-Georg David Hardegg (April 2, 1812 – July 1, 1879) co-founded the German Templer Society with Christoph Hoffmann.
+Georg David Hardegg (April 2, 1812 – July 1, 1879) co-founded the German Temple Society with Christoph Hoffmann.

 Early years

-George David Hardegg was born in Eglosheim, north west of Ludwigsberg, Wurttemberg, in south west Germany, and was the second son of Johann Friedrich Hardegg and Sabine Eiselen.
+George David Hardegg was born in Eglosheim, north west of Ludwigsberg, Württemberg, in south west Germany, and was the second son of Johann Friedrich Hardegg and Sabine Eiselen.
 After leaving the grammar school in Ludwigsburg and completing a course in business studies, he travelled first to Amsterdam and then Antwerp, where in 1830, the Belgian Revolution inspired in him an interest in politics.
 Two years later, in Paris, he came in contact with the French club "Les amis du peuple" and was also introduced to German republicans.
-It was at this point that he decided to abandon business in favour of medicine, returning to Wurttemberg in December 1831 with the intention of studying medicine in Tübingen from the autumn of 1832.
+It was at this point that he decided to abandon business in favour of medicine, returning to Württemberg in December 1831 with the intention of studying medicine in Tübingen from the autumn of 1832.
 He soon became involved in a major revolt against the establishment, working as a participant in the Franckh-Koseritz conspiracy to overthrow the Wurttemberg monarchy in 1832.
 Tried for high treason, he spent 9 years as a prisoner in Hohenasperg political prison, and following his release in 1839 he was forced to leave Württemberg and go into exile.